 \section{Abstract}

-Perfect transfer of unknown states across distinct nodes is fundamental in the construction of bosonic quantum networks.
-We here develop a general theory to control an $N$-node bosonic network governed by the time-dependent Hamiltonian, as the universal quantum control theory for continuous-variable systems.
-In particular, we can activate nonadiabatic passages superposed of initial and target modes by the commutation condition for the Hamiltonian's coefficient matrix in the representation of time-independent ancillary modes, which serves as the necessary and sufficient condition to solve the time-dependent Schr\"odinger equation of the entire network.
-To exemplify the versatility of our theory on the Heisenberg-picture passages, we perform arbitrary state exchange between two nodes, chiral NOON-state transfer among three bosonic nodes, and chiral Fock-state transfer among three of four bosonic nodes.
-Our work provides a promising avenue toward universal control of any pair of nodes or modes in bosonic networks as well as the whole network.
+Perfect transfer of {\em unknown} states across distinct nodes is a basic function in bosonic quantum networks.
+Here we develop a general theory to construct an $N$-node bosonic network governed by the time-dependent Hamiltonian, as the universal quantum control theory for continuous-variable systems.
+In particular, we can activate nonadiabatic passages superposed of initial and target modes by the commutation condition about the Hamiltonian's coefficient matrix and projection operator in the representation of time-independent ancillary modes, which serves as the necessary and sufficient condition to solve the time-dependent Schr\"odinger equation of the full Hamiltonian.
+To exemplify the versatility of our theory on the Heisenberg-picture passages, we perform arbitrary state exchange between two nodes, chiral entanglement transfer among three bosonic nodes, and chiral Fock-state transfer among three of four bosonic nodes.
+Our work provides a promising avenue toward the universal control of any pair of nodes or modes as well as the entire bosonic network.